-As a church community across the Benefice, we endeavour to:- Be an inclusive church which celebrates human diversity and welcomes all.<div>
+As a church community across the Benefice, we endeavour to:

 - Create a space where people can grow in their Christian faith and discover more of the love of God and of the sacred in life, through prayer and worship.